dstroot/my-hugo-blog/content/post/how-to-kill-eleven-million-people.md

 * How are we supposed to tell the difference between the “good guys" and the “bad guys” if we don’t have an objective and shared way of seeing and measuring truth?
 * What happens to a society in which truth is absent?

-Citizens must demand truth, honesty and integrity from our leaders, or suffer the consequences of our own ignorance and apathy.
-A nation may survive having chosen a fool as their leader, but a nation of fools is surely doomed.
+Citizens must demand truth, honesty and integrity from each other and our leaders, or suffer the consequences of our own ignorance and apathy.
+A nation may survive having chosen a fool as their leader, but **a nation of fools is surely doomed**.

-_Note: This post references content from a book written by Andy Andrews.
+<span class="small">_Note: This post references content from a book written by Andy Andrews.
 His book (linked below) explores the powerful, provocative question, “How do you kill eleven million people?” — the number of people killed by the Nazi German regime between 1933 and 1945.
-This book is only 96 pages and costs just $2.99, yet is one of the most powerful books I have ever read._
+This book is only 96 pages and costs just $2.99, yet is one of the most powerful books I have ever read._</span>

 #### References